Multiculturalism: New Zealand

 New Zealand is a sovereign Oceanic country that adopted its multicultural policies post World War II.
-The country used to have immigration policies similar to Australia's White Australia Policy, and The United States Immigration Act of 1924, but it would later follow suit with Australia and Canada in the 1970s and adopt similar multicultural policies.
+The country used to have immigration policies similar to Australia's White Australia Policy and the United States Immigration Act of 1924, but it would later follow suit with Australia and Canada in the 1970s and adopt similar multicultural policies.
 The relaxation of migration led to an influx of new migration to New Zealand in the 1980s.
 This led to an increase of Asian and Pacific islander peoples on the island, and ultimately a more diverse European population.
-In 1985 the Law Commission Act was passed which required the New Zealand Law Commission to review laws while taking into account both the indigenous Māori of New Zealand and New Zealand's multicultural character.
-In 1987 New Zealand officially recognized the indigenous Māori language as a national language.
+In 1985, the Law Commission Act was passed which required the New Zealand Law Commission to review laws while taking into account both the indigenous Māori of New Zealand and New Zealand's multicultural character.
+In 1987, New Zealand officially recognized the indigenous Māori language as a national language.
 The revitalization in the Māori language led to its immersion in schools and television broadcast.

-In 2001 the New Zealand government opened an Office of Ethnic Affairs to advise its local governments on the advancement of ethnic diversity and affairs of its multicultural communities.
+In 2001, the New Zealand government opened an Office of Ethnic Affairs to advise its local governments on the advancement of ethnic diversity and affairs of its multicultural communities.
 Many landmarks on the island have both their Māori and English names officially recognized.
 Māori makes up 3.7% of the population's speaking language.
 A 2013 census of New Zealand's population showed that 74% of the population identifies ethnically as European, while the latter 15% majority identify as Māori.
 The remainder identify as Asian, Arab, African, Pacific Islander and Latin American.

 Papua New Guinea

-Papua New Guinea is one of the most multicultural countries in the world.
+Papua New Guinea has one of the most heterogeneous indigenous populations in the world: there are several thousand separate communities, most with only a few hundred people.
 This Oceanian country is home to over eight million people that are divided into hundreds of different indigenous ethnic groups and cultures with over 820 different indigenous languages.
 A majority of the indigenous groups are Papuans who have ancestors that lived in New Guinea over ten thousand years ago.
 The latter majority are Austronesians whose ancestors arrived less than four thousand years ago.
 The island's population is also made up of many expatriate citizens from China, Australia, Indonesia, Europe and the Philippines.
-In 1975 the island population was found to be made up of 40,000 of these diverse expatriate citizens.
+In 1975, the island population was found to be made up of 40,000 of these diverse expatriate citizens.
 Despite the large amount of culturally diverse locations on the island, the Kuk Early Agricultural Site is the only UNESCO World heritage location.